 Marabu alcohol inks stand out because of their strong pigmentation; even with a lot of alcohol they remain powerful and brilliant and you lose much less structure than with other alcohol inks when the colors are repeatedly activated.
 I like this especially, because sometimes I like a spot very well, but the alcohol looks for its own ways and “floods” with pleasure sometimes a successful area.

 If you are satisfied with the overall painting, you can start to take care of the details.
 I always devote myself to one area and work around the edge of the painting.

 Test 2: Marabu Alcohol Ink Metallics

-For the red-orange painting,s I applied the Marabu Alcohol Ink Metallic-Gold pure.
+For the red-orange painting’s I applied the Marabu Alcohol Ink Metallic-Gold pure.
 The ink dries both thicker and more opaque and forms great shimmering structures and “veins”.
-If you put the Metallics together with the colors and / or Isopropylalcohol on the sheet, they run very well and give a subtle, even shimmer.
+If you mix the metallic colors with other colors and/or Isopropyl alcohol on the sheet, they produce a subtle even shimmer.

 It is always difficult to capture the shimmering of metallic colors in photos, so it’s worth checking out the beautiful results for yourself.

 Fine details can be worked out well without being lost when reactivating.
 Applied pure, metallic gold can be used for interesting structures.

 My personal highlight and one of the most beautiful Alcohol Ink additives ever is the Marabu Alcohol Ink Diamond Sparkle.
 Just think of diamonds, the rainbow fish or a shimmering water surface.
 Depending on how much you use, you will get different intense effects.
 At the beginning of the work well mixed with colors and alcohol, the whole painting shimmers depending on the incidence of light, so that you hardly see the effect or even very intense.

 Diamond Sparkle can also be used for a more subtle effect (left).
 Comparison of Diamond and Metallic Silver (right)